vibhor-mehrotra/ReviewsApp/README.md

 ## Getting Started

--Read this README.md doc
+- Read this README.md doc
--Download the project and open it in Xcode.
+- Download the project and open it in Xcode.
 Click the run button.

 ## Unit Tests